slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill*
+> *"Good advice helps you find the solution to your problem.
+Great advice helps you find you were solving the wrong problem."
+-- Merlin Mann*

 - don’t take criticism from people that you would never go for advice.
 - what do i do that is most annoying to u? say thank you and don’t discuss it. don’t act on it. just put it in your mind.